Max Merritt and the Meteors

 In 1986 Raven released a best of album called "17 Trax Of Max".
 It contained mainly his Australian releases and was re-released on CD as "23 Trax Of Max" in 1991, adding six extra songs.

-Max is still doing the occasional tour, even doing a short club tour in 2001, teaming up with his old friend Jimmy Sloggett and Doug Parkinson.
+Max still did the occasional tour, even doing a short club tour in 2001, teaming up with his old friend Jimmy Sloggett and Doug Parkinson.

 After 45 years in the music industry, Max Merritt is a true legend of Australasian music.
 It is a tragic aspect of Max's career that he was so chronically under-recorded during his prime years.
 For someone who may have played bridesmaid so many times in his early years, he certainly proved he had the ability and his longevity shows that in the end he certainly came out the winner.